serkankocabas/serkankocabas.github.io/content/authors/Evi pappa/_index.md

 superuser: false

 # Role/position/tagline
-role: Full Professor of Macroeconomics (Santander Chair)
+role: Professor of Macroeconomics (Santander Chair)

 # Organizations/Affiliations to show in About widget
 organizations: